SELF-Software-Evolution-Lab/AI-Epilepsy/README.md

 This step is **optional**.
 To populate the database with example data, follow these instructions:

+1) Install Node.js on your machine.
+LTS versions are recommended (20.10.0 at the time of writing).
+[Download links can be found here](https://nodejs.org/en/download).
-Navigate to the backend folder using the command `cd bkAIEp/` and run the following terminal command:
+2) Navigate to the backend folder using the command `cd bkAIEp/` and run the following terminal command: `npm i` to install all required dependencies.

-- `npm run cli -- --seeder -d`
+3) Run the following command: `npm run cli -- --seeder -d`

 ### Step 5: accessing the AI-Epilepsy service